gaphor/gaphor/docs/scripting.md

 ## Getting started

 To get started, you’ll need a Python console.
-You can use the interactive console in Gaphor, or install one yourself by setting up a Python development environment.
+You can use the interactive console in Gaphor, use a Jupyter notebook, although that will require setting up a Python development environment.

 ## Query a model